 Projects were identified as:

-The Puget Sound Nearshore Ecosystem Restoration Project has been instrumental in compiling and reporting on changes to shorelines in Puget Sound over the past several decades.
-We relied on their data to report the length of shoreline and the overall amount of shoreline armoring in Puget Sound and by county.
+The Puget Sound Nearshore Ecosystem Restoration Project (PSNERP) has been instrumental in compiling and reporting on changes to shorelines in Puget Sound over the past several decades.
+We relied on their data to report the length of shoreline and the overall amount of existing shoreline armoring in Puget Sound.

 From 2011 to 2020, the total amount of armoring removed should be greater than the total amount of new armoring in Puget Sound (total miles removed is greater than the total miles added).